Yaslen Clemente Puts Buxom Booty On Display In Tempting Workout Snap

 “Booty goals,” stated another.

-“More Beautiful Than Ever Yaslen,” write a third admirer of Clemente’s form.
+“More Beautiful Than Ever Yaslen,” wrote a third admirer of Clemente’s form.

-“Loveeeee the gray like omg,” commented a fourth fan in reference to Clemente’s workout attire.
+“Loveeeee the gray like omg,” commented a fourth fan in reference to Clemente’s attire.

-As shared previously by The Inquisitr on multiple occasions, Clemente is no stranger to flaunting her curves on social media.
-Earlier this month, she teased her followers with a sizzling, two-pic slideshow which found her posing in a thong that left almost nothing to the imagination and a contrasting tie-dyed sweatshirt that may have been over-sized.
+As shared previously by The Inquisitr, Clemente is no stranger to flaunting her curves on social media.
+Earlier this month, she teased her followers with a sizzling, two-pic slideshow which saw her posing in a thong that left almost nothing to the imagination and a contrasting, over-sized, tie-dyed sweatshirt.